Code4Christ/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 This project is a simple implementation of the classic Tic-Tac-Toe game using React.
 It includes features such as real-time updates, player name editing, and game logs.
+This game deomonstrates and practices core react concepts such as managing state, components, Props, lifting state, and deriving state for multiple components

 ## Table of Contents